Frenchman's Creek (film): Reception

 Bosley Crowther of The New York Times called the film "somewhat slow in starting", but observed that the production values were suitably extravagant and invited readers to "catch a post-chaise to the Rivoli and check your think-cap at the door if you want a two-hour excursion in fancy-pants cloak-and-sword escape."
 Variety agreed that the production values were "ultra", but found that the script "at times borders on the ludicrous".
 Harrison's Reports called it "A good costume entertainment" with "a fair quota of thrills ...
 It does, however, have many slow spots, and some judicious cutting would help matters considerably."
 John Lardner of The New Yorker wrote: "Not having read the Daphne du Maurier novel called Frenchman's Creek, I am powerless to say how it compares with the picture of the same name.
 My guess, like any gallant fellow's, would be that it compares favorably."
+In The Nation in 1944, critic James Agee wrote, "This film, like the "novel" it improves on, is masturbation-fantasy triple-distilled, infallible as any real-life dream and as viciously fascinating as reading such a dream over the terrible dreamer's shoulder ...
+None of the unusually resourceful Technicolor, wax-fruit dialogue, or munificence of costume and social degree conceals the fact that this is really just an archetypally sordid, contemporary middle-bracket flirtation, told without perception, warmth, honor, or irony from the center of a soul like a powder-parlor—but told, in those terms, with the gloves off, and every cowardly emotion and creepy desire and sniveling motive caught red-handed."